Expenditure on Children in the Northern Territory

 - the needs and priorities of communities

-- There is significant goodwill, positive reforms and pockets of good practice decision making.
+- There is significant motivation, positive reforms and pockets of good practice decision making.

 - But the system of children and family services is highly fragmented.